microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 summary: We've recently release React Native 0.74!
 Alongside all the fantastic features from React Native, we've been hard at work enhancing the Windows experience, refreshing our Gallery App, and setting the stage for Fabric support.
 ---

-React Native Windows 0.74 is now live, introducing a host of enhancements, from empowered view managers to streamlined template support, learn how you can support more complex Windows Application!
+React Native Windows 0.74 is now live, introducing a host of enhancements, from empowered view managers to streamlined template support, learn how you can support more complex React Native Window Applications!
 Step into the future with our revamped Gallery app, aligned with the WinUI3 gallery for a cutting-edge RNW experience with an expanded example matrix.
 Plus, get an exclusive peek at Fabric, our latest rendering system for React Native, designed for optimal efficiency in C++.
 Explore these changes and more!

 # 🎉 React Native Windows 0.74 Release Now Available! 🎉

 We're thrilled to announce the release of React Native Windows version 0.74, freshly rolled out on 4/29/2024!
-Alongside the enhancements brought by React Native 0.74, we've been hard at work implementing some exciting Windows-specific updates.
+Alongside the enhancements brought by [React Native 0.74](https://reactnative.dev/blog/2024/04/22/release-0.74), we've been hard at work implementing some exciting Windows-specific updates.

 ## New Features